An Optimal Solution to Infinite Horizon Nonholonomic and Discounted Nonlinear Control Problems: Empirical Results

 \subsection{System Description}

-The Car-like robot has well-established nonlinear dynamics, and is simulated in MATLAB, using an RK4-based solver forward propagation of the model.
-Given an initial condition $x_0=(0,0,\pi/3,0)$, the task is drive the system to $x_T=(1,4,\pi/2,0)$.
-We define the Swimmer optimal control task to start from rest at the origin and reach the target state for its head at coordinates $(0.5,-0.6)$ within finite time.
-Similarly, the Fish-robot also starts at the origin, with the target coordinates for its head at $(0.4,0.2,1)$.
-The initial and final states of the models can be observed in Fig.~\ref{figinit}.
-All these systems are nonholonomic, and thus, the terminal cost cannot be the cost-to-go of the linearized system as proposed in our previous work \cite{mohamed2023infinitehorizon}.
+The Car-like robot has well-established nonlinear dynamics and is simulated in MATLAB.
+The dynamics is given by $\dot{p_x} = v~cos\theta$ , $\dot{p_y} = v ~sin\theta $, $\dot{\theta} = v ~tan(\delta)/L$, $\dot{v} = a$, where the control inputs are the acceleration $a$ and steering angle $\delta$ and the state is $x = [p_x, p_y, \theta, v]$.
+Given an initial condition $x_0$, the task is to drive the system to the desired terminal state $x_T$.
+Similarly, the Fish-robot also starts at the origin, with the target coordinates for its head specified.
+The initial and final states of the fish model can be observed in Fig.~\ref{figinit}.
+All these systems are nonholonomic, and thus, the terminal cost cannot be the cost-to-go of the linearized system as proposed in our previous work \cite{mohamed2023infinitehorizon}, and we chose a heuristic cost in this case.
+The heuristic terminal cost used in the experiments is a quadratic cost on the state error, i.e. $\phi(x) = \frac{1}{2} x^T S x$, where $S$ is a diagonal matrix with non-negative entries.